 One published randomized clinical trial of acupuncture as a treatment for PTSD reported that acupuncture was superior to traditional psychiatric trials and was able to treat veteran and civilian PTSD.
 Subsequently, these initial resulting studies unanimously showed positive results for the use of acupuncture in effectively reducing patients’ depression and anxiety.
 However, none of the studies produced showed any evidence of adverse effects for the use of acupuncture.

-Current research on the use of acupuncture for the treatment of PTSD is minimal.
-However, there is enough to suggest that acupuncture may be a highly effective treatment option for PTSD.
-New trials show that the use of acupuncture for PTSD demonstrated significant reductions in PTSD symptoms scores.
+Current research on the use of auricular acupuncture for PTSD treatment is minimal.
+However, there is enough to suggest that acupuncture may be a highly effective treatment option for emotional trauma.
+New trials show that the use of acupuncture for post traumatic stress disorder demonstrated significant reductions in PTSD symptoms scores.
 Additionally, acupuncture treated symptoms of depression, anxiety, and impairment which is a huge step moving forward.

 Also published on Medium.